 Use the steps below when you want to add more detail to a base Story or to begin adding tasks to a Story.
-You can edit a Story in the PLANNING > Breakdown and PLANNING > Backlog views.
+You can edit a Story in the PLANNING > E Breakdown and PLANNING > E Breakdown a

 For more information, see Using the Story Editor.